daboynb/linux_scripts/README.md

 Check if the latest kernel is already installed after an update.

 # grub_image.sh
-Add a background image to grub.
+Add a background image to grub.(root is encrypted).